jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/cli/cli-service-module.md

 <!-- /TOC -->

-*The postman.json Postman collection for the CLI service module can be accessed [here](https://github.com/FRINXio/cli-units/tree/master/postman).
+*The Postman collection for the CLI service module can be downloaded from [Postman collection accessible here](https://github.com/FRINXio/Postman/releases).
 It contains several pre-configured REST calls for mounting and interacting with devices, which can be edited for your use (by changing IP addresses, port numbers etc).
-It also contains several **environment files** (with suffix env.json) with preconfigured variables whose values you can update within Postman (by clicking on the cog icon near the top-right of Postman and selecting 'Manage Environments').
+We include several environment files (with suffix env.json) with preconfigured variables whose values you can update within Postman (by clicking on the cog icon near the top-right of Postman and selecting 'Manage Environments').
 We refer to the postman collection in the usage section below*

 **Postman can be downloaded for free [here](https://www.getpostman.com/postman)**